RMLio/ap-data-to-dashboard/README.md

 ### Optionally include additional data

-If you want to include addtional data, not defined in the SHACL template, you can add extra sheets and/or columns.
+If you want to include additional data, not defined in the SHACL template, you can add extra sheets and/or columns.
 Each sheet must contain exactly one `CODE` column.

 **Example**: an additional sheet with name *Agent*.